 Most researchers agree that it is a perfect recipe for catastrophe when a superintelligent AI becomes autonomous with the ability to make decisions and act on them.
-Because it is unlikely to exhibit human emotions and there is no reason to expect AI to be intentionally benevolent or malevolent.
-In the hands of the wrong person, these machines — particularly autonomous weapons which are programmed to kill, could easily cause mass casualties.
-These weapons would be designed to be extremely difficult to simply “turn off” in order to avoid being thwarted by the enemy.
+Because it is unlikely to exhibit human emotions, and there is no reason to expect AI to be intentionally benevolent or malevolent.
+In the hands of the wrong person, these machines — notably autonomous weapons which are programmed to kill, could easily cause mass casualties.
+These weapons would be designed to be extremely difficult to “turn off” to avoid being thwarted by the enemy.
 So humans could plausibly lose control of such a situation.

 According to Elon Musk, “as AI gets probably much smarter than humans, the relative intelligence ratio is probably similar to that between a person and a cat, maybe bigger.
 I do think we need to be very careful about the advancement of AI.”

 Let’s look at some of the common risks that, experts believe, might happen with the advancement of AI in the future.

 An AI system is programmed to do something beneficial, but it can develop a destructive means to fulfill the goal you have set.
 For example, you’re asking your smart car to take you to the airport as quickly as possible.
 It might get you there, no matter what, but by creating a lot of chaos or even casualties on the way!
 With the widespread availability of open-source AI technologies, even a single person can cause widespread violence with face detection equipped drones.
 Imagine self-flying drones capable of detecting a person’s face and carrying out an attack.
 Scary.